Rowan Atkinson: Film

 Atkinson's film career began with a supporting part in the James Bond film Never Say Never Again (1983) and a leading role in Dead on Time (also 1983) with Nigel Hawthorne.
 He was in the 1988 Oscar-winning short film The Appointments of Dennis Jennings.
-He appeared in Mel Smith's directorial debut The Tall Guy (1989) and appeared alongside Anjelica Huston and Mai Zetterling in The Witches (1990), a film adaptation of the Roald Dahl children's novel.
+He appeared in Mel Smith's directorial debut The Tall Guy (1989) and appeared alongside Anjelica Huston and Mai Zetterling in The Witches (1990), a film adaptation of Roald Dahl's dark fantasy children's novel.
 He played the part of Dexter Hayman in Hot Shots!
 Part Deux (1993), a parody of Rambo III, starring Charlie Sheen.

 Atkinson gained further recognition as a verbally bumbling vicar in Four Weddings and a Funeral (1994, written and directed by his long time collaborator Richard Curtis), and featured in Disney's The Lion King (also 1994) as the voice of Zazu the red-billed hornbill.
 He also sang the song "I Just Can't Wait to Be King" in The Lion King.
 Atkinson continued to appear in supporting roles in comedies, including Rat Race (2001), Scooby-Doo (2002), jewellery salesman Rufus in another Richard Curtis British-set romantic comedy, Love Actually (2003), and the crime comedy Keeping Mum (2005), which also starred Kristin Scott Thomas, Maggie Smith, and Patrick Swayze.

 In addition to his supporting roles, Atkinson has also had success as a leading man.
 His television character Mr. Bean debuted on the big screen with Bean (1997) to international success.
 A sequel, Mr. Bean's Holiday (2007), (again inspired to some extent by Jacques Tati in his film Les Vacances de Monsieur Hulot), also became an international success.
-He has also starred in the James Bond parody Johnny English film series (2003–2018).
-In 2023, Atkinson is to star in Wonka, a film which serves as a prequel to the novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.
+He has also starred in the James Bond parody Johnny English film series (2003–present).
+In 2023, Atkinson stars as priest, Father Julius, in Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.

+In February 2024, it was announced that he would star in a fourth Johnny English film.